pd-projects/hugo-puredata.info/content/objects/print.md

 Print prints out the messages it receives on the "terminal window" that Pd is run from.
 If no argument is given,  the message has a "print:" prefix.
 Any message as an argument is used as the prefix instead (so you can differentiate between different printouts).

 You can also do command/control + click on the terminal window and the corresponding [print] object will be selected in your patch.

-With the special "-n" flag the default "print:" prefix is suppressed.